sedaprotocol/seda-chain/README.md

 ## Installation

 At this time we don't have a public release ready.
 If you want to check out our node please check out how to build a local version.

+## License

+Contents of this repository are open source under [GNU General Public License v3.0](LICENSE).